zzzprojects/learn-orm/tutorials/audit-ef-Core/entity-settings-attributes.md

 ## Ignore Entities

-You can ignore specific entities on the audit, by decorating your entity classes with the `AuditIgnore` attribute as shown below.
+You can ignore specific entities on the audit by decorating your entity classes with the `AuditIgnore` attribute as shown below.

 ```csharp
 [AuditIgnore]